OpenTimestamps: A Step-by-Step Tutorial

 Verify the attestations included in the OTS receipt/proof (if any); internet connectivity is required.

-OTS receipt/proofs can be verified independently from any OpenTimestamps server or facility, using a local Bitcoin Core node; anyway, since a web-page cannot access the local filesystem, this page relies on public block-explorers for verification.
+OTS receipts/proofs can be verified independently from any OpenTimestamps server or facility, using a local Bitcoin Core node; since a web page cannot access the local filesystem, however, this page relies on public block-explorers for verification.

-First an upgraded proof is obtained from the selected calendar servers if available (as in the step above, performed also here to ensure updated informations), then the receipt/proof status is displayed below.
+First, an upgraded proof is obtained from the selected calendar servers if available (as in the step above, performed here too to ensure up-to-date information), then the receipt/proof status is displayed below.